Taye Barber: Early life and education

 Barber was born on October 24, 1999, in Cypress, Texas.
 He attended Cypress Springs High School there, played both quarterback and running back.
 Barber threw for 3,832 yards and 38 touchdowns while adding 832 yards rushing and 10 scores on the ground his sophomore year, which earned him earned second-team all-district honors.
 Barber transitioned to a running back as a senior, rushing for 805 yards and seven touchdowns in addition to totaling 10 receptions for 294 yards and a score.
 Barber was a three-star recruit by 247Sports.com, ranked as the No. 8 athlete in Texas and No. 42 in the nation, rated as the No. 76 overall player in Texas.

 Barber had multiple offers from Clemson, Oklahoma State, Stanford and Wisconsin, but ultimately chose TCU over them.

 College career

-Freshman year

 Barber made an immediate impact as a true freshman with 300 receiving yards and a pair of touchdown catches on the season.
 Barber played in every game of the season for the Horned Frogs and had multiple catches on all but two occasions.

+Playing as a senior in 2022, Barber recorded at least one reception in 14 out of 15 games that year.